-- 72. The undertaking shall describe their efforts to increase the life and efficiency of their equipment and machinery assets. - 73.
+- 74. The undertaking shall describe their efforts to increase the life and efficiency of their equipment and machinery assets.
+Specifically, the undertaking shall disclose the percentage (by mass) of their existing property and equipment assets that are:

+- (a) Second-hand assets;

+- (b) Remanufactured assets:

+- 75.72.
+New assets.

+- 76.73.
 In addition to reporting resource outflows according to DR E5-5 38 (b), the undertaking shall disclose the amount of machinery and equipment, by weight, that is diverted from disposal by recovery operation type as stipulated under DR E5-5 38 (b) i-iii.